BASDA Green XML – Roadmap

 Joining BASDA goes beyond a package of benefits.
 It goes much deeper with the advantage felt across your organisation and customers.

 BASDA has made a direct and positive impact on the world of its members and their customers for over 15 years.

 Involvement in BASDA makes a real difference to the development of its members and their future careers.

 Collaboration and shared learning across the BASDA community brings a tangible result for members and their customers.

 MAKING TAX DIGITAL ONLINE FORUM

-Collaboration through online secure forum to share information with software developers on MTD topics, challenges and issues.
+Collaborative online forum to share information with software developers on MTD topics, challenges and issues.

 SELECTING BUSINESS SOFTWARE GUIDES

-Our Guide will help organisations make the right choices for their business and enable them to run efficient purchasing processes.
+Our Guide will help organisations make the right choices for their business and run efficient purchasing processes.

 Find out more about the benefits of BASDA and how to join.